 - Note: depending on the height and style of your deck, you may choose to install stairways and railings prior to laying the surface decking.

 Traditionally, decking boards are anchored to the joists with a pair of screws or nails driven into each joist.
 However, there are also a variety of "blind nailing" or bracket systems now available that allow you to attach decking boards without violating the face of the boards with screws or nails.
 Whatever method you choose, make sure to leave a uniform gap between decking boards.
 This ensures that debris will not get trapped between boards.

 For many decks, building stairways and railings will be the next step.
 Many decks other than ground-hugging platform decks will be required by building codes to have stairways and railings.
-Stairway construction can be quite complicated, especially if a deck is a high one, where a stairway may even need to have a landing part way down.
+Stairway construction can be quite complicated, especially if a deck is a high one, where a stairway may even need to have a landing partway down.
 The main deck railings can also involve a complicated system of posts, rails, and balusters, but they also offer an opportunity for style variation.

-You may now be inclined to finish your deck with stain and sealer immediately, but it is often recommended that you wait for a few weeks for this final step, until the lumber in your deck dries out a bit.
-You should finish your deck before winter sets in, but allowing the deck wood to age slightly will help it absorb stain and finish better.
+You may now be inclined to finish your deck with stain and sealer or paint immediately, but it is often recommended that you wait for a few weeks for this final step, until the lumber in your deck dries out a bit.
+You should finish your deck before winter sets in, but allowing the deck wood to age slightly will help it absorb the stain and finish better.